Palmer scores 29 to help Nebraska beat Oklahoma State 79-56

 The Huskers made 21 free throws and shot 91.3 percent from the stripe — both season highs — and had 10 steals.
 They have won four of their last five.

 Oklahoma State will be home for three straight, beginning Dec.
 21 vs. Central Arkansas.
 The Cowboys open their Big 12 conference schedule on Jan.
 2 vs. Iowa State.

-The Huskers return to Lincoln for two straight, beginning Dec.
+Nebraska returns to home for two straight, beginning Dec.
 22 against Cal State Fullerton.